-In this blog we’re taking a look at the salt recommendations for children and adults!
+In this blog we take a look at the salt recommendations for children and adults!

 Do we need salt?

 Our bodies need a very small amount of salt as it helps us to regulate the fluid in our body.
-However, the amount we eat currently eat is more than we actually need.
-This means that the salt recommendations for children and adults are exceeded!
+However, the amount we currently eat is more than we actually need, meaning the salt recommendations for children and adults are exceeded!

 Salt is made of sodium chloride and it’s the sodium in the salt that can increase blood pressure and subsequently raise our risk of heart attacks and strokes.

 Babies shouldn’t eat much salt because their kidneys are not fully developed to process it.
 A high salt diet can result in children developing high blood pressure too.
 Unfortunately, the higher the blood pressure in childhood, the higher it will be in adulthood- increasing the risk of heart disease in later life.
 It’s also important to ensure that babies and toddlers don’t develop a taste preference for salty foods.

 Understanding the salt recommendations for children and adults can help us to reduce our risk of illness in later life.

 How much salt is enough?